 As a P-12 school we believe a great strength is our ability to provide a seamless transition between primary and secondary schooling as we have an extensive knowledge of every students' learning and social needs.

 We operate a ‘vertical curriculum’ for Years 8-12 which broadens the range of subject choices for students and provides a structure for students to work at a level more suited to their needs.
-A similar structure operates in the Years 5-7 sub-school.
 Our house system is an important aspect of school life with all students aligned to one of the houses.
 The house names reflect the school’s philosophy: Inspire, Endeavour, Succeed.

 Our school provides students with the opportunity to excel in a range of ‘enrichment’ programs: performing arts (which includes production and festival performances); public speaking; instrumental music; sporting teams and camps and excursions at all year levels, including tours of New Zealand.
 We combine the best of a traditional approach to teaching with innovative and exciting programs at all levels.